tranquyenbk173/FHVI/README.md

-# Flat Hilber Bayesian Inference
+# Flat Hilber Bayesian Inference (FHVI)

 [PyTorch] Code for the paper - 'Improving Generalization with Flat Hilbert Bayesian Inference'

-Includes implementation of FHBI, some configs and log files
+Includes implementation of FHBI, some configs, and log files.

 ## Requirements
 - Python 3.8+